Swedish Match: Swedish Match AB

+PMI completed the acquisition and eventually delisted Swedish Match.

 Operations

 Snus, moist snuff, cigars, chewing tobacco, chew bags, tobacco bits, matches and lighters are the main products made by Swedish Match.
 The company also sells complementary products, such as razors, batteries and light bulbs, on the Brazilian market.

 Organization

 The organizational structure consists of three divisions, along with corporate functions.

 Europe division

 The Europe division develops, manufactures, markets and sells snus, nicotine pouches and other smokeless products.
 The geographic scope is international except North America, with a focus on Europe.

 US division

 The US Division produces chewing tobacco, cigars, moist snuff and nicotine pouches for the American market.
 It is also responsible for sales and marketing in the United States.

 Lights division

 The Lights division manufactures and markets matches and lighters, with production in Brazil, the Netherlands, the Philippines, and Sweden.
 The main markets are Europe, Asia, Brazil and parts of Africa.
 The division also sells complementary products, mainly in Brazil.